biicode/docs/getting-started/helloworld-arduino.rst

       arduino:
          board: {board: mega2560, no_autolibs: 'false', port: COM7, programmer: usbtinyisp}

-   If you want to remember how configure your settings, check:
+   If you want to remember how to configure your settings:

       *  :ref:`Arduino settings in MacOS<arduino_default_settings_mac>`
       *  :ref:`Arduino settings in Linux<arduino_default_settings_linux>`